 If the workshop is canceled by the instructor, you will receive a full refund.
 If another instructor must be substituted for Linda Robertson due to illness or emergency you will have the option to attend the class with the substitute instructor or cancel/reschedule without penalty.

-- Cancellation 45 days before the class date = full refund (minus $50 cancellation fee) or may change to another class.
+- Cancellation at least 60 days before the class date = full refund minus $100 cancellation fee or you may change to another class.

 - No show = no refund.

 - By registering for this class you agree to assume all responsibility for non-refundable expenses including but not limited to travel and lodging.
 Travel insurance is encouraged.